 Common side effects of methadone include anxiety, constipation, and diarrhea.
-Other considerations before taking methadone include negative interactions with other drugs you’re taking, ability to pay, and whether a methadone clinic is available near you.
+Before taking methadone, check with a medical provider and consider potential interactions with other drugs you’re taking.

 County of Summit ADM Board